-- 6.5.1 For each illustration, the savings pot has been projected twice: firstly for the assumed investment return gross of costs and charges; and secondly for the assumed investment return net of costs and charges. - 6.5.2 Projected pot sizes are shown in today's terms, so do not need to be reduced further for the effects of future inflation.
-Inflation is assumed to remain constant throughout the term of the illustrations, at 2.5% per year. - 6.5.3 Values shown are estimates and not guaranteed and are rounded to the nearest £100. - 6.5.4 The starting date for the illustrations is 31 December 2021. - 6.5.5 The illustrations are presented in two different ways: - 6.5.5.1 For the default, a lifestyle strategy, the illustrations should be read based on the number of years until the member reaches their retirement age.
-This is because the underlying funds used and therefore the costs and charges change over time and this is reflected in the illustrations. - 6.5.5.2 For the self-select funds, the illustrations should be read based upon the number of future years that a member expects to be invested in those funds
+- 6.6.1 For each illustration, the savings pot has been projected twice: firstly for the assumed investment return gross of costs and charges; and secondly for the assumed investment return net of costs and charges. - 6.6.2 Projected pot sizes are shown in today's terms, so do not need to be reduced further for the effects of future inflation.
+Inflation is assumed to remain constant throughout the term of the illustrations, at 2.5% per year. - 6.6.3 Values shown are estimates and not guaranteed and are rounded to the nearest £100. - 6.6.4 The starting date for the illustrations is 31 December 2022. - 6.6.5 The illustrations are presented in two different ways: - 6.6.5.1 For the New Default and Old Default, both lifestyle strategies, the illustrations should be read based on age now in comparison to the normal retirement age of 65.
+This is because the underlying funds used and therefore the costs and charges change over time and this is reflected in the illustrations. - 6.6.5.2 For the self-select funds, the illustrations should be read based upon the number of future years that a member expects to be invested in those funds

-The Default Lifestyle Strategy
+The New Default Lifestyle Strategy